helena-intel/openvino/docs/install_guides/deployment-manager-tool.md

 *	`[--archive_name]` (optional): Deployment archive name without extension.
 By default, it is set to `openvino_deployment_package`.

-*	`[--user_data]` (optional): Path to a directory with user data (IRs, models, datasets, etc.) required for inference.
-By default, it is set to `None`, which means you will separately copy the user data to the target system.
+*	`[--user_data]` (optional): Path to a directory with user data (IRs, models, datasets, etc.) files and subdirectories required for inference, which will be added to the deployment archive.
+By default, it's set to `None`, which means you will separately copy the user data to the target system.

 The script successfully completes, and the deployment package is generated in the output directory specified.